vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 SMARTSEQ                                                      0,None,None 1,None,None
 ````

 Alternatively, the layout can be specified as a `bc:umi:set` triplet.
 The first position indicates the read, the second position the start of the feature and the third position the end of the feature.
-For more information and examples on the BUS format, consider the [Kallisto](https://pachterlab.github.io/kallisto/manual) manual.
+For more information and examples on the BUS format, consider the **Bus** section in the [Kallisto](https://pachterlab.github.io/kallisto/manual) manual.

 ##### Input preparations for KITE workflow
 The steps to prepare a scRNA analysis for Feature Barcoding experiments deviates slighlty from the standard seq2science workflow.
 In essence, we quantify the abundance of sequence features, such as antibody barcodes, rather than a transcriptome for a particular species.
 Therefore, our index does not rely on a particular assembly but is build from these sequence features.
 Please consider the offical [kite](https://github.com/pachterlab/kite) documentation for more details.